trey/cn-marketing/src/policies/abuse.md

 * **Violence, or threats thereof**: If an activity qualifies as violent crime in the United States or where you live, you may not use Trey Labs products to plan, perpetrate, or threaten that activity.
 * **Child exploitation, sexualization, or abuse**: We don’t tolerate any activities that create, disseminate, or otherwise cause child abuse.
 Keep away and stop.
 Just stop.
+* **Hate speech**: You cannot use our products to advocate for the extermination, domination, or oppression of people.
+* **Harassment**: Intimidating or targeting people or groups through repeated communication, including using racial slurs or dehumanizing language, is not welcome at Trey Labs.
 * **Doxing**: If you are using Trey Labs products to share other peoples’ private personal information for the purposes of harassment, we don’t want anything to do with you.
 * **Malware or spyware**: Code for good, not evil.
 If you are using our products to make or distribute anything that qualifies as malware or spyware — including remote user surveillance — begone.
 * **Phishing or otherwise attempting fraud**: It is not okay to lie about who you are or who you affiliate with to steal from, extort, or otherwise harm others.